EvanBryer/Elbow/README.md

 # Elbow
-Elbow method for cluster analysis
+Perform Elbow analysis for k-means clustering on arbitrary new line delimited string data.